shavo007/graphql-playground/api/README.md

 # Apollo server playground

-> A full-fledged Apollo Server 2 with Apollo Client 2 starter project with React, Express and PostgreSQL.
+> A full-fledged Apollo Server 2 with Apollo Client 2 starter project with Express and PostgreSQL.

 ## Features